 The Outback runs it's own minibus on daily trips to pick up and transport golfers for a nominal fee and much less than what a taxi would set you back.
-Our friendly local driver Dah, will look after you and even help you with storing your clubs and provide hired clubs if required.
-She is also excellent in cracking a few jokes, so you will arrive at the course in a good spirit, something I find very conducive to an enjoyable round of golf!
+We will look after you and even help you with storing your clubs and provide hired clubs if required.
+Our bus now features a brand new interior and DVD system, so you will arrive at the course in a good spirit, something I find very conducive to an enjoyable round of golf!

 Golf bookings can be made in several ways, at your leisure: